xinweit/Customers/README.md

 ### Authentication using JSON Web Token

 To generate a JSON Web Token (JWT) for access to the API endpoints, use this URL http://127.0.0.1:5000/login on Postman.
-In the Authorization tab, input any username and 'password' for the password field to generate a token.
+In the Authorization tab, input any username and 'password' as the default password to generate a token.
 Send the request and the response containing the token will be generated.

 ![login_image](images/login.png)